rohan-sahuji/Repo1/README.md

 4. Delete entries

 The data stored in this project is name, age and class of the students.
 Further details and functionalities can be added as per requirement.

+Content of the Repository:
+1. README file
+2. Tkinter_GUI.py - the source code for the project
+3. data.db - Sample SQL Database created while working on building the project
+4. school_image.jpg - Sample image file for Home screen